 Douglas Fir vs. Balsam Fir: Classification

-The Pseudotsuga genus is home to several types of fir trees, which are often generalized as Douglas firs.
+The Pseudotsuga genus is home to several fir trees, often generalized as Douglas firs.
 This creates confusion with the other species in this genus.
 However, the Pseudotsuga menziesii is the “true” Douglas fir.
 Despite similarities in appearance, members of the “false hemlock” genus produce resin, while hemlocks do not.
-The Douglas fir is often mislabeled as a spruce or pine.
+The Douglas fir is often mislabeled as spruce or pine.

 The balsam fir is classified as Abies balsamea.
 It’s a direct translation: Abies means “fir,” and balsamea translates to “balsam.”
 There are 50-60 other fir trees in the Abies genus and several cultivars.